menelaos22/blackmarsh-setting/README.md

 Module contains:
 - Orginal black & white map.
 - My color version using Wonderdraft.
-- Journal with linked Journal Notes to every location mention in setting.
-You only need to install module and import adventure from compedium.
+- Journal with linked Journal Notes to every location mention in setting./b You only need to install module and import adventure from compedium.